Biological Resources

 Our biologists have the certificates and permits to conduct surveys and prepare conservation plans for federal and state-regulated species (e.g., gnatcatcher, bats, arroyo toad, desert tortoise, western pond turtle, kangaroo rat, least Bell's vireo, giant garter snake, central valley steelhead).
 Our biologists have extensive knowledge of the habitat requirements, behavior, and conservation status of various species and use this knowledge to develop effective conservation plans designed to ensure these species' long-term survival.

-Projects
+Recent Projects

 SR 91/71 Interchange Improvement Project